KartikVhonale/smilebird_wordpress/wp-content/plugins/getgenie/readme.txt

 This WooCommerce Ai product description writer of GetGenie Ai writer will generate the appropriate title, long desc(description), and short desc(description) for your WooCommerce product with just a few clicks.

-This Ai-powered product description generator tool can offer instant content writing as well as SEO-optimized and 100% unique output for your WooCommerce pages.
+This Ai-powered product description generatort tool can offer instant content writing as well as SEO-optimized and 100% unique output for your WooCommerce pages.

-### 🛒 GetGenie Ai WooCommerce Templates:
+## 🛒 GetGenie Ai WooCommerce Templates:

 **[WooCommerce Product Short Description:](https://getgenie.ai/docs/templates/woocommerce-product-short-description/)**